 Cross-docking vs. Traditional Warehousing

-Traditional warehousing utilizes a point to point model, whereby freight is shipped by a supplier to a warehouse, where it is then stored and eventually distributed to the freight’s final destination.
+Traditional warehousing utilizes a point to point model, whereby freight is shipped by a supplier to a warehouse, where pallets are stored and eventually distributed to the freight’s final destination.

-Cross-docking, on the other hand, is an integral middle process of the supply chain, whereby freight shipped by a supplier is distributed directly onto outbound trucks with minimal or no storage in between.
+Cross-docking, on the other hand, is an integral middle process of the supply chain, whereby freight shipped by a supplier is distributed directly onto outbound trucks with minimal or no warehouse storage space used in between.

 In contrast to the point-to-point model, the hub and spoke model enables companies to connect with the maximum number of delivery destinations with the minimum number of routes, and shipments.